birkenkrahe/ml/md/4_knn.md

     in training set using a distance function
 -   Unlabeled example is assigned neighbor's label
 -   Though simple, k-NN performs well for extremely complex tasks

-# Glossary of concepts

-# Glossary of code

 # References